 Program Entry: Enrollment may occur during any term.
-Fall term is the start of the program course sequence
+Fall term is the start of the program course sequence.

 Description: This program is designed for students interested in an entry-level agriculture career.
 The courses emphasize hands-on learning.
 The education plan is outlined so students can complete the program in one year, although most students go through the program on a less aggressive schedule taking two to three years to complete the program.
-Students who complete this program and who wish to continue their studies to complete a full degree can have a seamless transition to the Agriculture Production AAS degree.
+After completing the program, you may enter the workforce or transfer your credits into a two-year agriculture degree at NICC.